hc5474/libprocesshider/README.md

-libprocesshider
+libprocesshider - This is forked version from "https://github.com/gianlucaborello/libprocesshider"
 ===============

+Instead the original version which hides only a single process.

-Hide a list of processes under Linux using the ld preloader.
+This version hides a list of processes under Linux using the ld preloader.

 Full tutorial available at https://sysdigcloud.com/hiding-linux-processes-for-fun-and-profit/